-Paragraph 031 of the FRCC-PPG contains information regarding the level of detail required in that FRAs should always be proportionate to the degree of flood risk whilst making use of existing information, including this SFRA.
+Paragraph 031 of the FRCC-PPG contains information regarding the level of detail required in the FRAs and indicates that it should always be proportionate to the degree of flood risk whilst making use of existing information, including this SFRA.
 Paragraph 068 of the FRCC-PPG contains an easy to follow FRA checklist for developers to follow.